wxn151/backend_dummy/README.md

     ```linux
     http://localhost:8000/redoc
     ```

-> Note 1: Credentials for documentation

-I have added some security level to the documentation.
-For that, both cases require the following credentials to be used:
-- Username: admin
-- Password: pass

-    Stored at the .env file

-> Note 2: About .env file

-A ```.env``` file has been provided to facilitate the implementation and testing of this project.
-The reason to include this file is that it is a publicly available project on the Internet

-> Note 3: About this project

-Project learnt from [fastapi-course](https://github.com/Sanjeev-Thiyagarajan/fastapi-course) by Sanjeev Thiyagarajan

-## Next improvements

-    1) Implement a simple frontend using Jinja2 Templates
-    2) Finish deploy to Digital Ocean
-    3) Postman:
-        - Create one example for each request
-        - Create Tests for each request (based on status code)
-        - Implement a Postman Flow
-        - Export collection data
-        - Export environment data
-    4) Implement roles: admin and user
-    5) Add documentation credentials to a db or json file (implement a hashed password)

 ## Contributing
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.